Want to know what Elon Musk, Bill Gates, and Mark Zuckerberg have in common?

 That being said, business icons have read a lot of business books, many of which they love and recommend.

-Today, I want to share with you the list of the best books about business and management that seven of the top modern entrepreneurs loved.
+Today, I want to share with you the list of the best business startup books and book about business and management that seven of the top modern entrepreneurs loved.

 Business Book Recommendations from Bill Gates